tagspaces/documentation/docs/tagging.md

 - **Clean all tags**, which will remove all tags form the selected files
 - **Remove tags** will remove the specified tags from the files
 - **Add tags** will add the specified tags to the selected files

+### Add many tags at once in the tagging dialog

+It is possible to add many tags at once, separated by commas, in the dialog for tagging multiple files.

+<CenteredVideo
+    caption="Tagging with many tags at once."
+    src="/media/videos/tagging-dialog-many-tags.mp4"
+    posterUrl="/media/videos/tagging-dialog-many-tags.jpg"
+    autoPlay={false}
+    showCaption
+  />

 ## Tagging in file and folder properties area